ferrous-systems/rust-exercises/exercise-book/src/stm32/trustzone-nonsecure.md

 # Changing to Nonsecure Mode

-We got secure-mode running in the previous chapter.
-But we also want to run a nonsecure application.
+We got Secure Mode running in the previous chapter.
+But we also want to run a different application in Nonsecure Mode at the same time.

 Your tasks are to:

 * Call the BSP function to program the SAU.
 * Call the BSP function to program the Global TrustZone Controller's Memory Protection Controller for SRAM3
-* Use the `cortex-m` library function to bootstrap the Nonsecure application
+* Use the `cortex-m` library function to bootstrap the Nonsecure Mode application

 Once we've done that, we can load the `nonsecure-app` and hopefully the `secure-loader` will boot and then jump to the `nonsecure-app`.